 A decade later, Robert Runte, Editor at Five Rivers Publishing said it was “Fucking Brilliant!”

 But mostly, the pursuit of an Agent through query letters and the mail wasn’t really catching fire.
 The truth is that there was a wall of impersonality on both sides.
-The Agents and their profiles were vague and poorly described, they were shots in the dark.
+The Agents and their information and criteria were vague and poorly described, they were shots in the dark.

 And for the queries received, there was so much to wade through, you looked for shortcuts.
 Most letters can’t really give you a sense of the person, the most professional ones made no impression, and the most vivid ones usually left you feeling in need of a restraining order.
 A synopsis, a few chapters, that was a lot of reading, and reading in a vacuum.
 There was a tendency to just plow through the Agent’s slush pile, look for reasons to say no to everything, usually it wasn’t hard, and then get on with the productive part of the day.
 I’m honestly sympathetic, I can see their point of view here.
 Doesn’t do me any good or make happy, but I can see.